 - Emphasize your ability to work effectively with people from different cultural backgrounds: If you're applying to a fully distributed company it's helpful to show that you have experience working with people from different cultures.
 If you speak a second language highlight that too.

-- Demonstrate that you have remote work skills: Remote work skills are a set of tangible and intangible skills that are essential to productivity in a remote work environment.
-Some important skills required for remote work include: being accountable, a self-starter, discipline, organization, problem-solving, punctuality, adaptability, effective communication, and strong time management.
+- Demonstrate you have remote work skills: Remote work skills are a set of tangible and intangible skills that are essential to productivity in a remote work environment.
+Some important skills required for remote work include being accountable, a self-starter, discipline, organization, problem-solving, punctuality, adaptability, effective communication, and strong time management.

-Ace your remote interview
+How to ace your remote interview

 - Interest in our mission: Does this person care about what we are trying to accomplish?
-Or are they just looking for any remote job?
+Or are they just looking for any work-from-home job?
 Are they asking smart questions?
 (Read our guide on the best questions to ask in an interview!)